Alzheimer's Documentary Series

 We don't, we really think that we need to try and do things differently, make changes, adapt.

-And the day may come that I can't do all these things anymore and we realize that.
+And the day may come that I can't do all these things anymore, and we realize that.

 But for now, we just need to really do them different.

-(orchestral music) >>So after Mark was diagnosed, we went in the black hole, like lots of people go in the black hole.
+(keyboard clicking) >>So after Mark was diagnosed, we went in the black hole, like lots of people go in the black hole and you're very sad and you're very, you know, just coming to terms with something new.

-And I was on Facebook and I'm looking, and all these groups, and it seemed like, "Wow!
+And I was on Facebook and I'm looking and all these groups and it seemed like, "Wow, is nobody happy living with dementia?"

-I'm like, "Wow!"
+I'm like, "Wow."

 When I go into a care partner support group, I never heard them say, "We're gonna live our best life.